Cognitive Distortions…the noonday devil

 Let us not repeat the same mistakes our ancestors did.

 If I grew up in an abusive home, I may naturally interpret the world around me as hostile and people as untrustworthy, out for themselves cretins.

 Adopting this mindset in the past may have assisted in self-preservation but now, as an adult, it is destroying my ability to have a real intimate relationship with another human being and is hacking my quality of life to non-existence.

 This is the bread and butter of global labeling.
 It references the transference of a single attribute into an absolute.

-Maybe I went to a church that was judgemental and thus assumed all churches were judgemental.
+Maybe I went to a support group that was dogmatic and thus assumed all support groups lacked flexibility.

 This would be the same as seeing a pink flamingo and concluding all flamingos are pink.
 In fact, this is what I initially assumed.
 After I did a little homework though I realized flamingos come in a variety of colors, red, orange, even all white.